nitrate-lang/nitrate/extensions/vscode/nitrate-ir-syntax/README.md

 # NITRATE-IR README

-## Features

-Syntax highlighting for the NITRATE-IR language.
+TODO: Update the syntax highlighting to support the new IR language.